 Welcome and please come join us- for more information contact: Wayne. firstname.lastname@example.org

 For those of you jonesin for more stuff on archery I have included a link to Jake Kaminski's channel on all things recurve.
-Tho Jake is a bit wordy he has some great ideas and insights into setting up, tuning bows and arrows, etc. All good stuff.
-(Jake is an Olympic silver medal winner and now a barebow enthusiast)
+This is an outstanding series of videos for recurve archery, Jake has some great ideas and insights into setting up, tuning bows and arrows, etc. All good stuff.
+(Jake is a 2 time Olympic Recuve silver medal winner and now a barebow enthusiast) and one of the best online coaches out there.

-Before you can shoot all participants must register.
-Go to the web site, click on the Register button and provide the required information.
+***Before you can shoot all participants must register through the recreaton center.
+Go to their web site, click on the Register button and provide the required information.